pide2000/raspibase/README.md

 # raspiBase

 Base configuration for raspberry pi projects.
+The idea behind this project is to configure a pi with all the basic stuff needed to kickstart a project.
+The focus lies on headless raspiOS projects.

 #### Quick Start
 * Configure the values needed